In-App Message Delivery

 Custom Event triggers can contain robust property filters.

-All in-app messages that a user is eligible for are delivered to the user’s device on session start.
+All in-app messages that a user is eligible for are delivered to the user’s device on the session start.
 For more information about the SDK’s session start semantics, see our session lifecycle documentation.
 Upon delivery, the SDK will pre-fetch assets so that they are available immediately at trigger time, minimizing display latency.

 When a trigger event has more than one eligible in-app message associated with it, only the in-app message with the highest priority will be delivered.